elementbound/nlon/packages/nlon/doc/tutorials/peer.md

   port: 49494
 })

-const nlonClient = new Client(tcpSocket)
+const nlonPeer = new Peer(tcpSocket)
 ```

-From this point on, the client can be used to initiate correspondences and
+From this point on, the peer can be used to initiate correspondences and
 listen for incoming ones.

 ## Initiating a correspondence